Experts

 He has also played pivotal roles in many successful national and international conferences.
 He is a recipient of the UN Medal and many commendations at the national and international levels.

-He co-authored a textbook, co-editor of two books, and published so many scholarly written articles.
+He co-authored a textbook, co-edited two books, and published many scholarly articles.
 They were all cited many times.

 Fatih Tepe, PhD